ocaml-dune/binary-distribution/README.md

 This schema provides explanations about the workflow used to build the binaries and the certificates, and export them to the correct server.
 ![pipeline](./docs/pipeline.svg)

+## User flow

+The nightly binary distribution consists of multiple parts:

+  1. The GitHub Action `binaries` which spins up GitHub runners, builds Dune on them, verifies the attestation.
+The tarballs are then uploaded to date-keyed subfolders on `get.dune.build`, along with the `install` script.
+Then the action updates the repository with a new entry into `metadata.json`.

+     This action is run nightly if there are changes on the Dune repository.
+If no changes happened (weekends) it will skip the run and no new binaries will be uploaded.
+  2. `get.dune.build` is a server hosting static files, uploaded via RClone using SFTP as part of the GitHub action.
+Users eventually download the tarballs from this location.
+  3. The web server (`sandworm serve`) running on `nightly.dune.build`.
+It serves the [web site](https://nightly.dune.build), the install script, and the endpoint used by the install script to get redirected to the most recent binary for a certain target.
+This is done by reading the `metadata.json` file.

+     This web server is built and deployed via the `Dockerfile` on `nightly.dune.build`.

+This setup has certain advantages, like the fact that users of the installer will automatically get the most recent version of the binary, without having to update the install script every time there is a new release.
+It also means that the binaries could be served via a CDN, as `get.dune.build` is exclusively serving static content that can be served efficiently.

+One downside of this setup is that the install script on `nightly.dune.build/install` is updated as soon as the `main` branch is deployed, however the install script at `get.dune.build/insall` is only updated once the `binaries` action is run.
+Which can take several days if no changes are happening in the Dune repository.